KnollFrank/CarND-Traffic-Sign-Classifier-Project/writeup.md

 No entry|Turn left ahead
 Children crossing|Road work

 The model was able to correctly guess 2 of the 5 traffic signs, which gives an accuracy of 40%.
-The accuracy on the test set is 96% as reported in the section "Solution Approach" which is much higher.
+The accuracy on the test set is about 96% as reported in the section "Solution Approach" which is much higher.

 ### Model Certainty - Softmax Probabilities